 Oddly averted in the case of Pavel Young, who spends most of his time being either evil or holding the Idiot Ball, but when he is invested as a member of the House of Lords, he breaks with the Conservatives to push for a declaration of war against Haven.
 It's partly motivated by political opportunism, but the fact that he was on the receiving end of Haven's opening salvo likely had something to do with it.

 In another David Weber example, the Starfire novels (which, admittedly, are collaborative works) make it easy to tell who the sniveling mush-brained idiots of the Terran Federation are - they're the ones with 'Liberal' in their party name.
-The first novel written, Crusade, gives them the Idiot Ball, and it seems they're still playing with it decades later.
+The second novel written, but first novel chronologically (so far at least, in November 2014), Crusade, gives them the Idiot Ball, and it seems they're still playing with it decades later.
 Although the Liberals' staunchest political allies (for reasons of pure self interest) are the Core World business interests, who are Strawman Conservatives to a man, and carry the Villain Ball just as often as the Liberals carry the Idiot Ball.

 Most liberal/Progressive characters in Tom Kratman's works are varying degrees of detestable, and serve only as punching bags for the protagonists.